Certifying Set Attractivity for Discrete-Time Uncertain Nonlinear Switched Systems: Model Class and Preliminaries

 As a standing assumption throughout the work, we let $\Omega \subset \X$ be a closed (and hence compact) set.

-\begin{remark} Since $\Omega$ is closed, for each $k \geq 1$, the set $\mathbb{C}^{k}(\Omega)$ is a finite union of controllable sets, each associated with a mode.
+\begin{remark} Since $\Omega$ is closed, for each $k \geq 1$, the set $\mathbb{C}^{k}(\Omega)$ is a finite union of robust controllable sets, each associated with a mode.
 Since each of these sets is closed \citep{blanchini1994ultimate}, their finite union is also closed.
-In contrast, the domain of attraction $\mathbb{D}(\Omega)$ is defined as an infinite union of closed sets, which does not necessarily preserve closedness.
-Hence, while every $\mathbb{C}^{k}(\Omega)$ is closed, $\mathbb{D}(\Omega)$ may fail to be closed. \end{remark}
+In contrast, the set $\mathbb{C}_\infty(\Omega)$ is defined as an infinite union of closed sets, which does not necessarily preserve closedness.
+Hence, while every $\mathbb{C}^{k}(\Omega)$ is closed, $\mathbb{C}_\infty(\Omega)$ may fail to be closed. \end{remark}

 Robust controllable sets to a RCIS have a nested structure. \begin{proposition} Given a RCIS $\Omega \subset \X$ for system~\eqref{eq:SistOrig},